ERC –ADVANCED LIFE SUPPORT COURSE

 |Scan copy||Please email the scan copy (or photo from a smart phone) of the bank pay slip duly endorsed by the bank to firstname.lastname@example.org|

-Please keep the original bank slip , which need to be produced at the registration desk.
+Please keep the original bank slip , which need to be produced to the registration desk on the Day 1 of the course or at the ERC ALS Manual collection

 For clarifications please contact – Tel: (+94) 11 267 2327 , +94 777357533 .